 Top 10 reasons to move to Dubai

-Most Filipinos work abroad to seek better employment and career advancement.
-Dubai and the UAE remains home to more than 700,000 OFWs and tops the Middle East region.
-Whether you are visiting family and friends or planning to look for a job in the future, here are the top ten reasons to move to Dubai.
+Most of us work in Dubai to seek better employment and career advancement.
+The Emirate is already home to more than 700,000 OFWs and tops the Middle East region.
+Whether you are visiting family and friends or planning to look for a job in the future, here are the top ten reasons to make the move to Dubai.

 5. Dubai Government allows Mass

 When it comes to respecting cultures, Dubai and the UAE must be proud for easing it up for expats to come together and pray.
 Dedicated communities such as St. Mary’s Church in Oud Metha and DECC in Jebel Ali are set up for expats.
 However, you are all encouraged to respect and abide by the UAE law.

 6. Affordable petrol

 Thinking about buying your own car in Dubai?
 In my experience, there are advantages of owning a car in Dubai since petrol is really affordable.
 For a 2.0 Renault sedan, my petrol costs only AED 85 for a full week!
 That’s less than a weeklong use of public transport (if you travel a lot to your workplace).